quaggax/fonts-downloader/README.md

-# Download Fonts from any Stylesheet
+# Download Fonts from Google Fonts

-explaination of the script
+This script downloads the otherwise inaccessible Web Font Formats from a provided Google Fonts stylesheet and generates a SCSS partial to easily import into a project.

 This Script contacts external (web) servers.
 You are responsible for the servers that are contacted as a result of the use of this script.